-The Fund has established a list of local governmental agencies that have formally been recommended by the West Virginia Infrastructure and Jobs Development Council and approved by the Bureau for Public Health to participate in future lending activities consistent with the guidelines of the Act.
-As of June 30, 2022 there are no outstanding commitments.
+The Fund has established a list of local governmental agencies that have formally been recommended by the West Virginia Infrastructure and Jobs Development Council and approved by the WV DEP to participate in future lending activities consistent with the guidelines of the Act.
+As of June 30, 2024, the Fund had seven outstanding binding commitments totaling \$39,383,651.

-The Fund has awarded amounts not yet disbursed of approximately \$34,636,402 for projects previously approved and in various stages of completion.
+The Fund has awarded loans not yet disbursed of approximately \$38,053,198 for projects previously approved and in various stages of completion.